bkko79/bkko79.github.io/_posts/2020-05-07-whats-docker.md

 ## Too many containers to launch? _docker-compose_

 Almost done.
-If you're aware of [microservice architecture][microservice], you would notice that an application is consist of more than one container that communicates each other.
-Launching all these stacked containers is very time-consuming job, therefore docker-compose file written in yaml allows administrator to deploy multi container application.
+If you're aware of [microservice architecture][microservice], you would notice that an application is consist of more than one container that communicate each other.
+Launching all these stacked containers is very time-consuming job, therefore docker-compose file written in yaml allows administrator to deploy multi container application in ease.

 ## Closing